CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

   - Switches using the Hurricane2 ASIC (such as the Penguin Computing Arctica 4804IP) do not support VRFs.

-  - Table selection is based on the incoming interface only; currently, packet attributes or output-interface-based selection are not available.
+  - Table selection based on the incoming interface only; currently, packet attributes or output-interface-based selection are not available.

-  - Setting the router ID outside of BGP using the `router-id` option causes all BGP instances to get the same router ID.
+  - Setting the router ID outside of BGP via the `router-id` option causes all BGP instances to get the same router ID.
 If you want each BGP instance to have its own router ID, specify the `router-id` under the BGP instance using `bgp router-id`.
 If both are specified,